Credit:

 How long do heated glove batteries last?

 Battery performance varies by model and heat setting.
 On the highest heat, most gloves last around 2-3 hours.
 On the lowest heat, many can last 6 to 8 hours.
 The Seirus HeatTouch Hellfire lasts 12 hours.
-The battery life depends on the capacity and how efficient the gloves are.
-Cold weather can also shorten runtime, because batteries drain faster in low temperatures.
+Battery life depends on the capacity and the efficiency of the gloves.
+Cold weather can also shorten runtime because batteries drain faster at lower temperatures.
 Always fully charge gloves before use.
-And remember that over a couple of years, battery capacity will gradually be reduced.
-They simply won’t hold as much charge anymore.
+And remember that, over a couple of years, battery capacity will gradually decrease.
+They won’t hold as much charge anymore.

 How warm do heated gloves actually get?

-On the highest setting, good heated gloves can get quite warm, somewhere between 120°F and 150°F (49°C – 66°C).
+At the highest setting, good heated gloves can get quite warm, around 120°F-150°F (49°C–66°C).
 That may sound too hot, but you won’t necessarily feel the full temperature through all the insulation.
 The heating elements are also fighting against the chill of the surrounding winter air.
 It’s best to start on the High temperature setting when you first go out in the cold, so they heat up quickly.
 Then, turn them down to Medium or Low to avoid sweating.
 (Sweating is bad, sometimes even dangerous, in cold weather.)

 Are heated gloves safe if they get wet?